Parabolic Kazhdan-Laumon and the Kloosterman Fourier Transform for Quadric Cones: The Case of SL3

 Explicitly, this is given as follows.
 Observe that $v \wedge w \in \bigwedge^2 (V) \cong V^*$.
 (We make this isomorphism canonical by insisting that $\bigwedge^3V$ has chosen basis $e_1 \wedge e_2 \wedge e_3$, giving us a specified isomorphism $\bigwedge^3V \cong \A^1$.
 Here the $e_i$ are the standard basis vectors of $V = \A^3$.)
 Since $v$ and $w$ both lie in $\ker(v^\vee)$, we see that $v \wedge w = \lambda v^\vee$.
 Then the map $(v,, v^{\vee}, w) \mapsto \lambda$ defines the map (\ref{dualitysl3}).
 When we identify all the vector spaces as $k^3$ with the standard dot product representing vector-covector evaluation, we may write the Braverman-Kazhdan pairing as:

 where $\times$ means the classical 3-dimensional cross product.
 The ratio is meaningful because $v \times w$ and $v^\vee$ are, as we have seen, proportional.

 Observe that the Braverman-Kazhdan Pairing (\ref{dualitysl3}) does \textit{not} algebraically extend to (\ref{BarInc}): the ratio $\lambda$ cannot be defined if $v^\vee =0$.
-This is one reason that extending even the ``adjacent" Braverman-Kazhdan transformation to all functions on $\overline{G/U}(\F_q)$ is not so straightforward.
+This is why extending even the ``adjacent" Braverman-Kazhdan transformation to all functions on $\overline{G/U}(\F_q)$ is not so straightforward.